SolidOS/solidos/README.md

 - true data ownership: management of personal data & authorization control;
 - avoidance of vendor lock-in to services: easy moving to a different Pod or WebID provider;
 - data reuse between applications: with help of data interoperability and data discoverability.

+Watch a [SolidOS explanation video](https://vimeo.com/643594034) as part of the [Solid World event series](https://solidproject.org/events).

 ### What you can do today with SolidOS